125th Special Tactics Squadron

 The 125th Special Tactics Squadron is a special operations force unit serving as part of the 142nd Wing of the United States Air National Guard.
-They are based at the Portland Air National Guard Base in Portland, Oregon.
+It is based at the Portland Air National Guard Base in Portland, Oregon.

 Mission

 The squadron provides tactical air and ground integration force and the Air Force's special operations ground force leading global strike, personnel recovery operations and battlefield surgery.

 The Special Tactics Squadron consist of: